brandonhorst/elliptical/README.md

 		dateAndTime: Date(Sat Jun 14 2014 8:00:00 GMT-0400 (EDT))
 	}

-Because the format is so general, you can accept sentences in any language at all:
+Because the format is so general, you can accept sentences in any language at all, even languages with distinctly different grammatical structures.
+In Japanese, the verbs generally come last.
+In Arabic, text is written right-to-left.
+In Chinese languages, spaces are not used.
+Even so, Lacona can make sense out of the texts and allow effective parsing.

-	#provide examples in other languages#
+By means of example, let's support Spanish in our Schema, shall we?

+	{
+		root: {
+			type: 'choice',
+			children: [
+				{
+					type: 'sequence'
+					children: [
+						'remind me to',
+						{ type: 'freetext', id: 'taskName' },
+						{ type: 'datetime', id: 'dateAndTime' }
+					]
+				},
+				{
+					type: 'sequence'
+					children: [
+						{ type: 'datetime', id: 'dateAndTime' },
+						', remind me to',
+						{ type: 'freetext', id: 'taskName' }
+					]
+				}
+			]
+		},
+		run: 'createReminder'
+	}

 #Reference